drmaize/ThermoAlign/README.md

 -The source code is available on GitHub: https://github.com/drmaize/ThermoAlign/tree/master/TA_codes

--No need to install the dependencies; Docker images can be accessed (see: <a href="#docker">below</a>)
+-No need to install the dependencies; Docker images can be accessed to run ThermoAlign on any platform (see: <a href="#docker">below</a>)

 -Run parameters are defined in a parameters.py file (https://github.com/drmaize/ThermoAlign/blob/master/TA_codes/parameters.py)

--A shell script can be used to run ThermoAlign (https://github.com/drmaize/ThermoAlign/blob/master/TA_codes/pipeline.sh)
+-A shell script can be used to run all components (https://github.com/drmaize/ThermoAlign/blob/master/TA_codes/pipeline.sh)

 -Alternatively, each component of ThermoAlign can be run separately in the following order:
 1) TRS.py; 2) UOD.py; 3) PSE.py; 4) PPS.py

 Simple run case of a ThermoAlign Docker image:
 ================================================
 TA_1.0.0_s is a Docker image containing a small set of sample files that can be used to test ThermoAlign.
-After installing Docker, run the following command:
+After installing <a href="https://docs.docker.com/engine/installation/">Docker</a>, run the following command:

     # Command 1:
     docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash

 ![alt tag](https://github.com/drmaize/ThermoAlign/blob/master/images/docker_screen_shot.png)

-This will pull TA_1.0.0_s from docker hub and generate a new ThermoAlign container in your local machine.
-If the particular image is already present in your local system, this would open the container for that image.
-You would automatically be in a position to start executing commands within the linux environment provided in the docker container.
-The docker images include a vim text editor so that users may modify the parameters file.
+This will pull TA_1.0.0_s from docker hub, generate a new ThermoAlign container in your local machine and open the container where commands can be executed.
+If the image is already present in your local system, Docker will skip the download step.

     # Command 2: move to TA_codes directory
     cd TA_codes/